Migrating from Cocoa Touch

 Controller objects are a critical area of difference between app development for iOS and for OS X. In iOS,

 UIViewController objects are key components that support the presentation of data and handle many device-specific behaviors such as orientation changes.
-Although OS X includes a view controller class (that is,
+In OS X v10.10 there are three view controllers:

 UIViewController.
 In OS X, a window controller manages a window and its current contents.